 Neighborhood Service, Inc., is our neighborhood food pantry, supported by multiple congregations in the north campus area.
 The need for food services is increasing, and St. Stephen’s is responding.
 Although the government shutdown is over, food stamps for February were delivered early, in late January.
 This is expected to put more pressure on families in February, as their monthly allotment will run out earlier than anticipated.

-In the month of February, St. Stephens donated 121 boxes of pasta, clothes and other items to Neighborhood Services, and in 2018, St. Stephen’s donated a total of $5,061.67, which helped NSI serve 33,155 people and distribute 612,902 meals during the year.
+In the month of January, St. Stephens donated 149 cans of canned fruit, clothes and other items to Neighborhood Services, and in 2018, St. Stephen’s donated a total of $5,061.67, which helped NSI serve 33,155 people and distribute 612,902 meals during the year.